-Oyetola decries over 6000 cargoes abandoned at Lagos Ports – The Sun Nigeria
+Oyetola decries over 6000 cargoes abandoned at Lagos ports – The Sun Nigeria

 The Minister of Marine and Blue Economy, Adegboyega Oyetola, on Wednesday decried the over 6000 cargoes abandoned at the Lagos seaports.

-He said that most of the cargoes have been abandoned in Apapa and Tin-Can Island Ports since 2011, saying that the abandonment of the cargoes were not making economic sense.
+He said that most of the cargoes have been abandoned in Apapa and Tin-Can Island ports since 2011, saying that the abandonment does not make economic sense.

 The Minister disclosed during his visit to the Nigerian Shippers’ Council (NSC) headquarters in Lagos, adding that there is need to engage Nigeria Customs Service on the best ways to evacuate the cargoes in order to free up the space at the Ports.

-“Well talking about the abandoned cargoes, I went on a tour, it was in Apapa port that they took us to where we have overtime cargoes.
-And they said some have been there since 2011.
-So I now want to believe that it is likely to happen in other ports.
-Particularly, Tin-Can and Apapa ports they have about 6000 abandoned cargoes.
+“Talking about the abandoned cargoes, I went on a tour and it was in Apapa port that they took us to where we have overtime cargoes and they said some have been there since 2011.
+So I now want to believe that it is likely to happen in other ports, particularly, Tin-Can and Apapa ports where they have about 6000 abandoned cargoes.

 “You can imagine how much space the cargoes are occupying and the type of revenue the country is loosing.
-So I am going to engage the management of the Nigeria Customs Service to see what we can do.
-There must be a time frame by which a cargo can stay otherwise declared abandoned.
+So I am going to engage the management of the Nigeria Customs Service (NCS) to see what we can do.
+There must be a time frame by which acargo can stay otherwise declared abandoned.
 To have kept cargo since 2011, it is unrealistic and unacceptable,” he said.

 Oyetola stated that he was impressed with the accomplishments of NSC in recent years even as he promised to partner the agency in tackling the issues highlighted as requiring urgent actions.